 Recognising signs of heat stress on a sedum roof

-Sedums are part of the plant family known as crassulacae.
-They are cousins to the pineapple, the aloe vera and semperivivums.
-These plants are all characterised by thick fleshly leaves which act as water storage vessels.
+Sedums are part of the plant family known as Crassulaceae.
+They are cousins to the pineapple, the aloe vera and sempervivums.
+These plants are all characterised by thick fleshy leaves which act as water storage vessels.
 They also have a waxy coating on the outside of the leaf to help prevent evaporation and have adapted their metabolism to minimise water loss.
 Compared to many herbaceous plants commonly grown in the UK they are remarkably resilient to drought.

 Whilst lettuces, geraniums and potato plants are wilting in the heat, sedums deploy their unique anti-drought mechanism.
 Chemical processes within the plant are altered.
 We don’t need to go into the science of it for the purpose of this blog.
 Suffice to say that you will see a difference in the plants.
 The leaves turn from looking large, plump and green to becoming smaller, red and turgid.